-During 2021 and the three and six months ended June 30, 2022, the Company was in arrears on rent due on several of its leases as a result of the COVID-19 pandemic.
+During 2021 and the three and nine months ended September 30, 2022, the Company was in arrears on rent due on several of its leases.
 As a result, the Company has pending litigation related to four sites, all of which have permanently closed.
 The outcome of this litigation could result in the permanent closure of additional restaurant locations as well as the possibility of the Company being required to pay interest and damages, modify certain leases on unfavorable terms and could result in material impairments to the Company's assets.
 See Leases section below for discussion of past due rent on abandoned locations.

-No amounts have been accrued as of June 30, 2022 or December 31, 2021 in the accompanying condensed consolidated balance sheets as management does not believe the outcome will result in additional liabilities to the Company; however, there can be no guarantees.
+No amounts in addition to contracted rent that is due have been accrued as of September 30, 2022 or December 31, 2021 in the accompanying condensed consolidated balance sheets as management does not believe the outcome will result in additional liabilities to the Company; however, there can be no guarantees.

 From time to time, the Company may be involved in other legal proceedings and claims that have arisen in the ordinary course of business are generally covered by insurance.
-As of June 30, 2022, the Company does not expect the amount of ultimate liability with respect to these matters to be material to the Company's consolidated financial condition, results of operations or cash flows.
+As of September 30, 2022, the Company does not expect the amount of ultimate liability with respect to these matters to be material to the Company's consolidated financial condition, results of operations or cash flows.